$4,750 for Taylor Swift: Here's how much Kansas City fans spent on the Eras Tour

 Ticket cost: $350 for Friday, $500 after upgrades for Saturday

-Number of Taylor Swift concerts before the Kansas City shows: 4, this will be her 5th and 6th
+Number of Taylor Swift concerts before the Kansas City shows: Four, this will be her fifth and sixth

 Craziest expense: $200 in total for all friendship bracelet supplies